benjamin-heasly/spikeglx-tools-poc/README.md

 # Data

-To work through these examples, I used sample neuropixels data shared by Agrita Dubey and Bijan Pesaran of the [Pesaran lab at UPenn](https://pesaranlab.org/) -- thanks!
+To work through this example I used SpikeGLX data recorded and shared by Agrita Dubey and Bijan Pesaran of the [Pesaran lab at UPenn](https://pesaranlab.org/) -- thanks!

 The data are not publicly available.
-For personal reference, I parked the data in a cloud storage bucket and pulled it down locally with
+For personal reference, I parked the data files in a cloud storage bucket and pulled it down locally with

 ```
 gsutil cp -r gs://tripledip-pesaran-lab-data/spikeglx_data/rec_g3 /home/ninjaben/Desktop/codin/gold-lab/spikeglx_data